Skip to the content.

 Current managed lint and formatting tools are offline by default.
 The first explicit network-capable catalog entry is gemini-check, which declares requires_network, the network capability tag, and an agent-network sandbox profile.
 Ordinary linters receive explicit no-network and no-git capability tags so MCP responses, traces, SARIF, and CEL policies can distinguish “capability denied by default” from “capability not documented.”

-Consumer repositories can add required sandbox read/write mounts in repo_config.yaml:
+Consumer repositories can add required sandbox read/write paths in repo_config.yaml:

 sandbox: